Ethanlloyd21/online-shop-vite/README.md

 ```bash
 | Start Command: npm run-script start
 ```
-will only work for `create-react-app`.
+will not work.
 Since we are using `Vite`, we need to modify the start and build command for Amplify to mirror our package.json.
 ```bash
 "scripts": {
     "dev": "vite",